-7.4 The Proposer of a Resolution may speak for no more than five minutes and the Seconder of a Resolution for no more than two minutes unless the Chair of the meeting shall deem otherwise.
-Each speaker in subsequent debate may speak for no more than three minutes unless the Chair of the meeting shall deem otherwise.
+7.7 The Proposer of a Resolution may speak for no more than five minutes and the Seconder of a Resolution for no more than two minutes unless the Chair of the meeting shall allow otherwise.
+Each speaker in subsequent debate may speak for no more than three minutes unless the Chair of the meeting shall allow otherwise.

 7.8 Voting shall be by a show of voting cards or by such other means as the Board of Governors or any relevant sub-committee may determine.
 A simple majority shall be sufficient to pass a Resolution except for those seeking to amend the Articles of Association (see Article 60) or any other matter which requires a special resolution.
 A special resolution shall require at least 75% of votes cast to be in favour of the resolution in order for the resolution to be passed.
 The Chair of the meeting’s decision on whether to count the votes shall be final.

-7.6 Any Member, standing and showing a voting card or by such other appropriate means as the Chair of the meeting may determine, may propose a move to next business.
+7.9 Any Member, standing and showing a voting card or by such other appropriate means as the Chair of the meeting may determine, may propose a move to next business.
 The Chair of the meeting has absolute discretion to accept or refuse such a proposal.
-If accepted a simple majority shall determine a move to the next item on the agenda.

-7.7 In the conduct of the meeting the decision of the Chair of the meeting in any matter not covered by these Standing Orders shall be final.
+7.10 In the conduct of the meeting the decision of the Chair of the meeting in any matter not covered by these Standing Orders shall be final.
 In respect of motions the Chair of the meeting shall have the discretion to limit the length of discussion on any particular subject and to impose a time limit on individual speakers.